AmoghavarshaP/Buoy-Detection/README.md

 # Buoy-Detection
-- This project is about segmentting buoys in a noisy environement.
+- This project is about segmenting buoys in a noisy environment.